 Do you pay for your photographs?
 Do you ask permission?
 Have you had any problems taking photographs of people on the street?

-We field these sorts of questions often.
-Several readers also recently requested that we write a post about how we get our photos, especially of people in street and market settings.
 In response, we share ten tips for taking engaging photos of the humanity that colors our planet.

 Rather than focus on camera settings and technical tips already enumerated on 1000s of photography websites, we’ll characterize our approach to subject-seeking, shooting, and presentation.